NEU-HCAI-Lab/.github/profile/README.md

 This is Northeastern Human-Centered AI Lab led by [Prof. Dakuo Wang](Https://www.dakuowang.com).

 The page is in progress now.
-If you have any problem, feel free to contact [Yuxuan Lu](https://yuxuan.lu) by email[lu.yuxuan@northeastern.edu](mailto:lu.yuxuan@northeastern.edu).
+If you have any problem, feel free to contact [Yuxuan Lu](https://yuxuan.lu) by email [lu.yuxuan@northeastern.edu](mailto:lu.yuxuan@northeastern.edu).